FREQUENTLY ASKED QUESTIONS

 ARE MALES OR FEMALES BETTER PETS?

 In our experience both males and females make great pets.
 Females usually have more independent personalities and males are usually more doting on their people, but we have found both to be very affectionate and wonderful additions to our own family.
 We recommend a phone call to discuss various bloodlines and which gender/bloodline might be the best fit for you.
-Our puppy contract state all puppies must be spayed and neutered prior to 1 year of age, this is an important piece of having an easily managed pet.
+We provide our puppy homes with a detailed email of recommended timing of spay/neuter.

 DO CAIRN TERRIERS SHED?